kefniark/pixel-builder/website/pages/usage/define.md

 }
 ```

-This also allow to have conditional libraries import, only for development purpose
+This also allow to have conditional libraries import, only in development and strip from the build

 ### String Constants (and quotes)